PoliticalGraveyard.com

 Robertson, William H. — of Pittsburgh, Allegheny County, Pa.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1940, 1944.
 Presumed deceased.
 Burial location unknown.

 Robertson, William Henry (1823-1898) — also known as William H. Robertson — of Katonah, Westchester County, N.Y.
 Born in Bedford, Westchester County, N.Y., October 10, 1823.
-Son of Henry Robertson (died 1881).
 Republican.
-Lawyer; member of New York state assembly from Westchester County 1st District, 1849-50; member of New York state senate, 1854-55, 1872-81, 1888-91 (7th District 1854-55, 9th District 1872-79, 12th District 1880-81, 1888-91); Westchester County Judge, 1856-67; U.S. Representative from New York 10th District, 1867-69; U.S. Collector of Customs, 1881-85; delegate to Republican National Convention from New York, 1884.
+Lawyer; member of New York state assembly from Westchester County 1st District, 1849-50; member of New York state senate, 1854-55, 1872-81, 1888-91 (7th District 1854-55, 9th District 1872-79, 12th District 1880-81, 1888-91); Westchester County Judge, 1856-67; U.S. Representative from New York 10th District, 1867-69; U.S. Collector of Customs, 1881-85; delegate to Republican National Convention from New York, 1884, 1892, 1896.
 Member, Freemasons.
 Died in Katonah, Westchester County, N.Y., December 6, 1898 (age 75 years, 57 days).
 Interment at Union Cemetery, Bedford, N.Y.

-Relatives: Uncle of Henry Robertson Barrett.
+Relatives: Son of Henry Robertson; uncle of Henry Robertson Barrett.

 Robertson, William Henry (1863-1950) — also known as William H. Robertson — of Washington, D.C.
 Born in Botetourt County, Va., June 26, 1863.
-Son of Beverly Holcombe Robertson (1827-1910) and Virginia Neville (Johnston) Robertson (born 1835).
 Democrat.
-U.S. Commercial Agent (Consul) in Moncton, 1885-86; Yarmouth, 1886-88; Port Hope, 1888-89; U.S. Consul in SAINT Gall, 1889-91; Hamburg, 1893-97; Gothenberg, 1907-09; U.S. Consular Agent in Arnprior, 1900-01; U.S. Consul General in Tangier, 1909-10; Callao, 1910-12; Manchester, 1913-15; Buenos Aires, 1915-22; Halifax, 1924-27.
+U.S. Commercial Agent (Consul) in Moncton, 1885-86; Yarmouth, 1886-88; Port Hope, 1888-89; U.S. Consul in St. Gall, 1889-91; Hamburg, 1893-97; Gothenberg, 1907-09; U.S. Consular Agent in Arnprior, 1900-01; U.S. Consul General in Tangier, 1909-10; Callao, 1910-12; Manchester, 1913-15; Buenos Aires, 1915-22; Halifax, as of 1924-27.
 Episcopalian.
 Died November 16, 1950 (age 87 years, 143 days).
 Burial location unknown.

 Robertson, William M. — of Birmingham, Jefferson County, Ala.
 Republican.
 Delegate to Republican National Convention from Alabama, 1888.
 Burial location unknown.

-Robertson, William P. — U.S. Vice Consul in Colón, 1926-27; Cartagena, 1929; Martinique, 1932; Oporto, 1938-47.
-Presumed deceased.
+Robertson, William P. — U.S. Vice Consul in Colón, as of 1926-27; Cartagena, as of 1929; Martinique, as of 1932; Oporto, as of 1938-47.
 Burial location unknown.

 Robertson, William R. — of Los Angeles, Los Angeles County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1988.
 Still living as of 1988.

 Robertson, William T. — of Gilmanton, Belknap County, N.H.
 Republican.
 Delegate to New Hampshire state constitutional convention from Gilmanton, 1956; elected New Hampshire state house of representatives from Gilmanton 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Robertson, William Tate (b.
 1849) — Born in Canada, June 23, 1849.
 Not U.S. citizen; lawyer; U.S. Consular Agent in Owen Sound, 1894-1908; U.S. Vice & Deputy Consul in Owen Sound, 1908-11.
 Burial location unknown.